Sonata Software

 Setup Cache

 To make use of the lowRISC Nix cache, so you don't have to rebuild binaries yourself, you'll need to make sure you're a trusted user.
-To do this, you will need to add your user to the trusted users in /etc/nix/nix.conf, e.g. trusted-users = root username.
-You can also add all users from a certain group instead of a single user by using an @ symbol before the group name, e.g. @sudo or @wheel.

-ℹ️ For Ubuntu users (including WSL users), this means adding this line to the /etc/nix/nix.conf:
+ℹ️ For Ubuntu users (including WSL users), this means adding this line to the

-trusted-users = root @sudo
+:trusted-users = root @sudo

 You'll need to restart the nix-daemon afterwards for the change to be picked up.